mangalam-research/salve/README.rst

     $ bin/salve-simplify [input] [output]

+.. _rng_to_xsl:

 The ``[input]`` parameter should be the RNG to simplify.
 The ``[output]`` parameter should be where to save the simplification.
 The output must then be converted to JavaScript code::

-    $ xsltproc tools/rng-to-js.xsl [simplified rng] > [js]
+    $ xsltproc lib/salve/rng-to-js.xsl [simplified rng] > [js]

-This example uses xsltproc but any XSLT processor able to process XSLT 1.0 would work.
+This example uses ``xsltproc`` but any XSLT processor able to process XSLT 1.0 would work.
 The ``[simplified rng]`` parameter is the result of the earlier simplify pass.
 The ``[js]`` parameter is where you want to save the resulting JavaScript.
-(Actually, the simplified RNG is converted to JSON, but since JSON is a subset of JavaScript saying that rng-to-js.xsl produces JavaScript is correct.)
+(Actually, the simplified RNG is converted to JSON.
+Generally speaking JSON is not a subset of JavaScript but in this instance, the JSON produced is a subset, so calling it JavaScript is not wrong.)

+.. _element paths:

+Before version 0.14 ``rng-to-js.xsl`` by default included information which easily allowed to determine where each JavaScript object modeling the original RNG came from.
+(Each object had path information pointing to the location of the corresponding element in the simplified RNG.)
+However, this information is useful only for debugging salve and its associated software.
+Starting with version 0.14 ``rng-to-js.xsl`` no longer outputs this information by default.
+It has to be turned on by passing ``--param output-paths true()`` to ``xsltproc``.
+(Most likely the string ``true()`` must be quoted to avoid shell interpretation.
+Or you could pass anything that XSLT considers to be "true".)
+This change reduces the size of a JavaScript file created for a vanilla TEI schema by a factor of more than 4.

+Version 0.14 also changes the structure of the output of ``rng-to-js.xsl``.
+See `File Format`_ for more details.

 Code-wise, a typical usage scenario would be as follows::